rajeshv23/twydev.github.io/_posts/2019-12-30-lessons-from-first-product-launch.md

 ---
 title: "Lessons from my first product launch"
+toc: true
+toc_label: "Lessons"
 categories:
-  - Development
+  - Project Management
 tags:
-  - management
+  - product launch
 ---

-Our product aims to replace an existing e-commerce platform targeting B2B customers.
-I was with the project since the planning and ideation stage and I was heavily involved until the launch.
-Here are some of the lessons learnt.
+I have participated in the launch of a B2B e-commerce platform.
+Here are some of the lessons I have learnt in terms of resource management, engineering process, as well as the preparation leading up to the launch.

-## Outsource vs Inhouse Engineers
+## Outsource vs In-house Engineers

 We were able to build the software from scratch and launch it in 6 months thanks to the help of a huge outsource team of engineers.
-Outsourcing increased our speed of going to market and allowed us to push out a lot more features than what our inhouse team was capable of delivering.
+Outsourcing increased our speed of going to market and allowed us to push out a lot more features than what our in-house team was capable of delivering.

 However, we had to struggle with poor code quality, miscommunications and wrong assumptions due to language barrier, and high rate of bugs.

-## Engineering processes can be better
+## Engineering processes can be improved

 A number of things were not put in place before we started the project, and it resulted in massive technical debts just so that we can go to market on time.
 If we were to start a new product all over again, here is what I would do in sequence: